-Community Service Officers (CSO’s) respond to animal control calls such as dog at large, animal bite, injured animal, barking dog and other animal issues.
-To report a barking dog or dog at large when occurring, call Police dispatch at 612-861-9898 or Public Safety at 612 861-9800.
+Community Service Officers (CSO’s) respond to animal control calls such as a dog at large, animal bite, injured animal, barking dog and other animal issues.
+To report a barking dog or dog at large while it is occurring, call Police dispatch at 612-861-9898 or Public Safety at 612 861-9800.

 To speak to a CSO with animal questions or concerns call 612-861-9823.
 Please leave a message and your call will be returned.

 The City of Richfield contracts with the City of Bloomington for use of their animal shelter.
-Impounded animals in Richfield are transported to the animal shelter located at 9920 Logan Ave.
+Impounded animals in Richfield are transported to the shelter located at 9920 Logan Ave.
 S. in Bloomington.
-Contact number is 952-563-4942.
+To reach Bloomington animal shelter call 952-563-4942.

 LOST AND FOUND ANIMALS